yatatsu/TKAlertController/README.md

 ## About

-TKAlertController is UIAlertController for under iOS8.
+- TKAlertController is UIAlertController for under iOS8.
-In iOS8, It works as UIAlertController.
+- In iOS8, It works as UIAlertController.
-And in previous OS version, It works as UIAlertView or UIAcitonSheet.
+- And in previous OS version, It works as UIAlertView or UIAcitonSheet.
+- You can use it in same way for any versions.
+- It works in both Xcode 6beta and 5x.

 ## Known issue